 - Download my FREE Activity Map: Focus on the I can.
 It will help you practice what we’ve talked about in this episode

 - Join me on Facebook in the My Heart & Mind Podcast Community

 If you prefer a read, the transcript is below

 Hope helps when living with a heart condition

-It’s important to have hope the future, to look forward and find ways of focusing on what you want so you can live and love life.
+It’s important to have hope for the future, to look forward and find ways of focusing on what you want so you can live and love life.

 Hope as I no longer wanted the ‘why me’ feeling.
 Having hope helped me to connect with people.
 It helped me look forward.
 I began to see new situations and circumstances more positively.
 I was able to start looking outside myself.
 Rather than dwelling inside on my thoughts and feelings.

 As we discover ourselves on our journey to feel good after a cardiac event.
 Or while living with a heart condition it is vital that we have hope.
 Without hope, there is nothing to plan or look forward to.
-This is why having hopes and your dreams give you something to aim for to improve your life.
+This is why having hopes and dreams gives you something to aim for to improve your life.

 You can change your expectation

 Hope is an optimistic state of mind.
 It’s based on an expectation of upbeat outcomes.
 It helps you to see the positives in events and circumstances in your life or the world at large.